taikoxyz/taiko-mono/packages/website/pages/docs/reference/glossary.md

 **Type 1 ZK-EVM (fully Ethereum-equivalent)**

-Fully and uncompromisingly Ethereum-equivalent that is no part of the Ethereum system is changed to make it easier to generate proofs.
+Fully and uncompromisingly Ethereum-equivalent.
+No part of the Ethereum system is changed to make it easier to generate proofs.
 They do not replace hashes, state trees, transaction trees, precompiles, or any other in-consensus logic, no matter how peripheral.

 **Type 2 ZK-EVM (fully EVM-equivalent)**

-Exactly EVM-equivalent, but not quite Ethereum-equivalent that is having some differences on the outside, particularly in data structures like the block structure and state tree to make proof generation faster.
+Exactly EVM-equivalent, but not quite Ethereum-equivalent.
+There are some differences to Ethereum outside the EVM, particularly in data structures like the block structure and state tree to make proof generation faster.

 **Type 2.5 ZK-EVM (EVM-equivalent, except for gas costs)**

-Greatly increasing the gas costs of specific operations in the EVM that are very difficult to ZK-prove such as precompiles, the KECCAK opcode, etc. That significantly improves worst-case prover times.
+Increasing the gas costs of specific operations in the EVM that are very difficult to ZK-prove such as precompiles, the KECCAK opcode, etc. This would significantly improve worst-case prover times.
 Changing gas costs may reduce developer tooling compatibility and break a few applications.

 **Type 3 ZK-EVM (almost EVM-equivalent)**